 —Elizabeth Kolbert, author of Field Notes From A Catastrophe

-His next book, The Water Will Come: Rising Seas, Sinking Cities, and the Reshaping of the Civilized World, is a deeply reported look at how the global crisis of rising seas is drowning cities like Miami and remaking the civilized world.
-Based in science and on-the-ground reporting, it will tell the story of the coming great drowning, in the vein of environmental classics like The World Without Us.
+His next book, The Water Will Come: Rising Seas, Sinking Cities, and the Reshaping of the Civilized World, is an immersive look at the global crisis of rising oceans.
+Steeped in scientific research and on-the-ground reporting, The Water Will Come is written in the tradition of environmental classics like The World Without Us.